 Nothing above the fold distracts from the main goal of the homepage: to direct the user to browse their latest product line.
 As you scroll down, you’ll see more CTAs to purchase other products.

-Learn more: Did you we can handle all the hassles of ecommerce with our website maker?
+Learn more: Did you we can handle all the hassles of ecommerce with our website builder?
 From a beautiful online storefront to a powerful content management system, let us build and run your store website with ease.

 5. An easy-to-access shopping cart